TheIoTLearningInitiative/CodeLabs/Hochob/documentation/LupeRobotHardwareComponents.md

 # Components

-# Intel® Edison Breakout Board.
+# Intel® Edison Breakout Board

 > The Intel® Edison Breakout Board is designed to expose the native 1.8 V I/O of the Intel® Edison module.
 The board consists of power supply, battery recharger, USB OTG power switch, UART to USB bridge, USB OTG port, and I/O header